TIPS FOR ALL AWARD APPLICATIONS

 - Don’t exceed the word limit.
 The judging members have many submissions to read through and it will increase the risk of your submission not being read in its entirety.

-TIPS FOR ORGANISATION AWARD APPLICATIONS
+TIPS FOR ORG.
+AWARD APPLICATIONS

 - Clearly define the challenge, initiative and outcomes in the submission.
 Focus where possible on a single initiative or a consolidated strategy, rather than drawing from a variety of different initiatives.